Yury Borisov: Biography

 On 7 May 2018, Borisov was nominated as Deputy Prime Minister for Defence and Space Industry in Dmitry Medvedev's Second Cabinet.

-On 15 January 2020, Medvedev resigned as part of the cabinet, after President Vladimir Putin delivered the 2020 Presidential Address to the Federal Assembly, in which he proposed several amendments to the constitution.
-Borisov was kept on in Mikhail Mishustin's Cabinet..
+On 15 January 2020, Borisov resigned as part of Medvedev's cabinet, after President Vladimir Putin delivered the 2020 Presidential Address to the Federal Assembly, in which he proposed several amendments to the constitution.
+Borisov was subsequently confirmed in his former position by Medvedev's successor, Mikhail Mishustin.

 In 2021 he was awarded the Order of the Republic of Serbia.

 In 2022, he replaced Dmitry Rogozin as the new Director General of Roscosmos.